Strict local martingales and bubbles: Application to financial bubbles I: Decomposition formulas

-Before proving the theorem we remark that the result is intuitively reasonable in that the default only plays a role if the option is active.
-Especially note that the default term for Up-and-out options is equal to zero, a result which is true for all options with bounded payoffs (cf.~Corollary 1 in \cite{PalP}).
+Before proving the theorem, we remark that the result is intuitively reasonable because the default only plays a role if the option is active.
+Especially note that the default term for Up-and-Out options (\ref{uo}) is equal to zero, since in this case we can replace $X$ by the uniformly integrable martingale $X^{\tilde{\tau}^X_{F+1}}$ in the definition of the option's payoff function, where $\tilde{\tau }^X_a:=\inf\{t\geq0\dvtx X_t>a\}$ for any $a\geq1$.